 Then we went upstairs.

 Upstairs was dark, it was not filled with the light of a hundred lamps, like the downstairs was.
 Nor was their sound, which until going to the second floor we had not realized that there was an ambience of light jazz music playing on the floor below.
 Upstairs was lit by glow in the dark bottles and potions, and paint that dusted the sides of the walls like constellations.
-With a flick of his wrist the man in white lit a candle that then let another and another until the room was glowing in the blue glow of the glow in the dark light and the soft amber of flame.
+With a flick of his wrist the man in white lit a candle that then lit another and another until the room was glowing in the blue glow of the dark light potions and the soft amber of flame.

 There were tables here, decorated in strange artifacts, however the table of note, and the one of importance, was the table of keys.
 It was not until we were leaving the upstairs that we had realized that the walls and floor were covered in keys, hidden behind painted glass, thousands of them.
 All different.
 On the table, however, there were only five set on thick black velvet.